 Lawrence D. Woolf is a materials physicist and technical fellow at General Atomics Aeronautical Systems, Inc. He received a Ph.D. in low temperature condensed matter physics from the University of California, San Diego in 1980 and a BA in physics (with high distinction) from Rutgers College (with highest honors) in 1975.
 After a post-doctoral appointment at the Exxon Corporate Research Science Laboratory, Woolf joined General Atomics (GA) in 1982.
 At GA, he has been involved in the development of thin film coatings and other novel materials, high temperature ceramic superconducting wire, electromagnetic turbulence control components, nuclear thermionic energy conversion, high temperature electrical insulators, thermophotovoltaic energy conversion, electronic properties of graphite fibers, and neutron transmutation doping of silicon.
 He has been project manager or lead scientist for over 50 programs involving the design, development, and production of a variety of advanced materials.
-He is the author or co-author of 73 scientific publications in the area of materials physics and energy conversion systems, has given 43 scientific presentations, and holds 24 patents.
-He is a member of Phi Beta Kappa and Sigma Xi, is a Fellow of the American Physical Society, and received the 2004 San Diego Science Alliance Partner of the Year Award.
+He is the author or co-author of 74 scientific publications in the area of materials physics and energy conversion systems, has given 43 scientific presentations, and holds 26 patents.
+He was elected to Phi Beta Kappa and Sigma Xi, is a Fellow of the American Physical Society, and received the 2004 San Diego Science Alliance Partner of the Year Award.

 General Atomics Sciences Education Foundation

 Since 2007, Woolf has also been President and Chairman of the Board of the General Atomics Sciences Education Foundation.
 He initiated the Foundation web site in 1997 and has been responsible for all content.
-In 2010, he initiated the GASSSS program to involve more employees in education outreach; more than 1,200 have participated, providing over $260,000 in STEM purchases for schools and programs.
+In 2010, he initiated the GASSSS program to involve more employees in education outreach; more than 1,400 have participated, providing over $280,000 in STEM purchases for schools and programs.
 In 2017, he initiated a Foundation partnership with Chapter One to promote literacy and to help at-risk students learn to read by the end of first grade; over 150 GA employees have participated in this tutoring program.
-He has also led the Foundation granting more than $1.1 million to support over 80 STEM non-profits.
+He has also led the Foundation granting more than $1.3 million to support over 90 STEM non-profits.
 The General Atomics Sciences Education Foundation received the San Diego Section of American Institute of Aeronautics and Astronautics Outstanding Corporate Contribution to the Community Award for 2024.

 UCSD

 In 2019, he helped develop a partnership between GA and the UCSD Division of Physical Sciences that resulted in GA supporting multiple undergraduate summer research experiences and mentorships via the Student Success Center.
-He has worked with the UCSD Jacobs School of Engineering to foster closer relationships with GA, resulting in support for the Guided Engineering Apprenticeship in Research program; Woolf is a member of the Executive Board of the Jacobs School of Engineering Corporate Affiliates Program and a member of the School of Physical Sciences, Dean’s Leadership Council.
+He has worked with the UCSD Jacobs School of Engineering to foster closer relationships with GA, resulting in support for the Guided Engineering Apprenticeship in Research program; Woolf is a member of the Executive Board of the Jacobs School of Engineering Corporate Affiliates Program and a member of the School of Physical Sciences, Dean’s Leadership Council and Industry Partners Alliance.
 He is also on the Education Advisory Committee of the UC San Diego Materials Research Science and Engineering Center (UCSD MRSEC).

 American Physical Society